-Tree Rot Diagnosis and Prevention: FAQ’s Answered by Washington Tree Experts
+Tree Rot Diagnosis and Prevention FAQ’s

 As Pacific Northwesterners, we might love trees more than most people.
 Washington is known as the Evergreen State and people travel from far and wide to enjoy the miles of green in our backyard.
 Unfortunately, our damp weather that makes our forests so green also fosters a great habitat for fungi that make their homes inside of trees.
 These fungi can reproduce inside of tree trunks, causing them to weaken and even fall.
 Preventative measures and early detection are the keys to managing tree rot.
 For more information on tree rot, here are some frequently asked questions answered by Washington Tree Expert specialists:

-Q: First things first, what is tree rot?
+Q: What is tree rot?

 A: Tree rot, or wood decay is the long term process of wood degradation by fungi.
 It affects the center of a tree’s trunk and its branches.
 Fungi can enter the inside of a tree through weaknesses in the tree’s bark.
 As fungi grows and multiplies, it decays the tree from the inside out.

 Q: What does tree rot look like?
 How can you identify it opposed to other tree ailments?